 The weather has been quite cool ever since the hailstorm on Tuesday. – – Liv arrived to dinner in the buggy from Mary’s.
 Brought me some cheese and a paper of candies from Pigeo.
 Bake and Zac and I attended Zion today. – – Mr. Anderson preached an excellent sermon. – – We called by Ju’s and home to dinner.
 Bill and Liv took a walk to the cornfield and succeeded in catching a troublesome hog.
 Intended to have had a lamb killed, but was prevented on that account. – – Bake’s right much indisposed.
 I took supper alone.

 Bake managed beds in the different rooms today.
 Martha assisted about it.
 I made ginger cakes and Jumbles.
 Davis sent for corn.
-Delivered him 40 bushels. – – Zac rode to the Acquinton Church to purchase some _?_ but did not succeed.1 – – Bake finished off a gown today.
+Delivered him 40 bushels. – – Zac rode to the Acquinton Church to purchase some _?_ but did not succeed.1“Tin?”
+Acquinton was the location of the Houchings machine shop.
+Reader suggestions welcome.
+View here. – – Bake finished off a gown today.

 Another pretty day.
 The boys went fishing, but caught nothing.
 Fendall Gregory came and spent the day, and paid $65 for 10 barrels corn.